 1-day Angkor Wat SMALL LOOP Private tour | Make the Most of Your 1-day Visit with a Guide [with 2 secret walks]

-Angkor Wat 1-Day Itinerary: the small loop consists of Angkor Wat, Angkor Thom (Bayon, Baphuon, Phimeanakas and Terrace of the Elephants sightseeing), the Victory Gate, the walk to the Khmoch Gate (Gate of the Dead), Thommanon and Chau Say Tevoda temple, Ta Keo, Ta Prohm temple, and Prasat Kravan temple.
+Angkor Wat small loop private tour itinerary: the small loop consists of Angkor Wat, Angkor Thom (Bayon, Baphuon, Phimeanakas and Terrace of the Elephants sightseeing), the Victory Gate, the walk to the Khmoch Gate (Gate of the Dead), Thommanon and Chau Say Tevoda temple, Ta Keo, Ta Prohm temple, and Prasat Kravan temple.

 How to book this 1-day Angkor Wat SMALL LOOP Private tour?
 Select the number of guests in your private group.